Ugly Faces Increase Sales

 In both platforms, average-looking people sold the least.

-• Stereotypes.
+- Stereotypes.
 Beauty and intelligence seem mutually exclusive (e.g., dumb blonde).
-If beauty is low, we allocate these credits to a "competence" category.
+If beauty is low, we allocate these credits to competence.
 Ugliness premiums might disappear when they're self-inflicted (e.g., sloppiness) because they would no longer boost competence.

-• Symbolic Confusion.
+- Symbolic Confusion.
 Want beautiful products?
 You prefer beautiful sellers because you confuse this facial beauty for the product.
 Same with ugly sellers.
 Need a complex service?
 Your brain will be seeking a complex and disfluent stimulus.
-In one study, customers who evaluated a complex service preferred a font that was difficult to read because of this matching complexity (Thompson & Ince, 2013).
-If you need a complex service, an ugly face matches this trait.
+In one study, customers who evaluated a complex service preferred a font that was difficult to read because it felt right (Thompson & Ince, 2013).
+Indeed, ugly faces were most effective for technical products (e.g., electronics)., while beautiful faces were most effective for visual products (e.g., bags).

 Want more tactics?